delpozzo/yagol/README.md

 `chmod +x yagol.sh`

-It's on my to-do list to either make an installer, config file that points to the resources path, or some other source code change to locate the resources path so this won't be necessary in the future.

 **What is the maximum number of cells that YaGoL can handle?**

 The maximum number of cells is defined in grid.c: